AECW deployer with 405th AFSB proud to serve overseas in Europe on Army’s 250th

 |0

-This work, AECW deployer with 405th AFSB proud to serve overseas in Europe on Army’s 250th [Image 2 of 2], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AECW deployer with 405th AFSB proud to serve overseas in Europe on Army’s 250th, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-AECW deployer with 405th AFSB proud to serve overseas in Europe on Army’s 250th